andrea-arseni/emporio-text-on-image/README.md

 # emporio-text-on-image
-AWS Lambda in which you put a text on an image
+AWS Lambda in which a text is written on top of an image